mtumilowicz/java12-elasticsearch-inverted-index-workshop/README.md

         * helps performance because Elasticsearch has more resources to work with
         * helps reliability: if you have at least one replica per shard, any node can disappear and Elasticsearch will still serve you all the data
+    * For performance reasons, the nodes within a cluster need to be on the same network.
+        * Balancing shards in a cluster across nodes in different data centers simply takes too long
+        * Cross-cluster replication (CCR)
 * shard
+    * an Elasticsearch index is really just a logical grouping of one or more physical shards, where each shard is actually a self-contained index
+    *  By distributing the documents in an index across multiple shards, and distributing those shards across multiple nodes, Elasticsearch can ensure redundancy, which both protects against hardware failures and increases query capacity as nodes are added to a cluster
+    * There are two types of shards: primaries and replicas.
+Each document in an index belongs to one primary shard.
+        * A replica shard is a copy of a primary shard.
+    * The number of primary shards in an index is fixed at the time that an index is created, but the number of replica shards can be changed at any time,
     * the smallest unit Elasticsearch deals with
     * is a Lucene index: a directory of files containing an inverted index
     * Elasticsearch index is broken down into chunks: shards